Buy

-Few foods enjoy the mystique and royal trappings as much as Caviar.
-A delicacy in the truest sense of the word, Caviar is the salted, processed eggs of sturgeon fish.
-The eggs are removed from the fish and then soaked in a salt water brine.
-This brine helps preserve the fragile eggs, along with enhancing the natural flavors of the roe.
+Caviar is surrounded by mystique and royal trappings.
+A delicacy in the truest sense of the word, Caviar is the salted, processed eggs of sturgeon fish, most famously from the ancient Beluga variety.
+Wild sturgeon from the Caspian Sea are protected internationally, so Russia and Iran have almost entirely stopped taking wild sturgeon from the Caspian.
+Today, most Caviar is taken from farmed sturgeon.
+The eggs are removed from the sturgeon and then soaked in a salt water brine.
+This brine helps preserve the fragile Caviar eggs, along with enhancing the natural flavors of the roe.

-With a buttery, subtle taste, Caviar can be considered like a fine wine.
+With its buttery, subtle taste, Caviar can be considered like a fine wine.
 The region the fish comes from will impact the flavor of its roe in the same way a California Cabernet will taste radically different from a French Cabernet.
-This is one of the joys of the Caviar connoisseur—exploring the intricate nuances each new experience offers.
+This is one of the joys for the Caviar connoisseur - exploring the intricate nuances that each new experience offers.

-While Caviar has connotations of Russian Tsars for many people, North America actually supplied much of the European demand in the 1900’s.
-Ironically, a good deal of this caviar was then shipped back to the US, after being relabeled as “Russian Caviar” with a higher price tag.
+While Caviar has connotations of Russian Tsars for many people, North America actually supplied much of the European demand in the 1900s.
+Ironically, a good deal of this American Caviar was then shipped back to the US from Russia, after being relabeled as "Russian Caviar" with a higher price tag.

-Although some people refer to any fish egg as caviar, the only true “Caviar” is harvested from the sturgeon species of fish.
+Although some people refer to any fish egg as Caviar, the only true Caviar is harvested from the sturgeon species of fish.
 All other fish eggs should be referred to as roe.
 Today, many species of fish are used to produce high quality roes marketed as Caviar.
-Among these, trout, salmon, and whitefish are the most popular.
+Among these, trout, salmon, and whitefish are the most popula for their roe.

 The roe of the Osetra has a slightly stronger flavor than the Beluga, but it is the Sevruga roe that tastes the strongest, along with producing the smallest eggs.
 The smallest sturgeon, the Sterlet, has larger roe that the Sevruga, but a mild taste.
 Because the Sterlet was prizes as a food source, it was fished almost to extinction.